top of page

 In the first twenty years of its existence, Global Footprint Network collaborated with hundreds of nations, international agencies, and companies.
 It developed standards and built ever better annual national Footprint accounts.
 It held conferences, and its members spoke at many more, and published extensively in both scientific journals and news media.
 It hosted interns and Ph.D. students and built online calculators and other internet tools.
 It created a growing annual campaign, Earth Overshoot Day, which now gains over 7 billion media impressions every year.
 It also helped establish a parallel academic organization to maintain the core data set: the National Footprint and Biocapacity Accounts.

 The journey has been fascinating, and my passion for it has only grown.
-It has been rewarding to witness how widely the work has been picked up, which both engendered criticism and led to many recognitions.
-While I am grateful to the sweet accolades, the criticisms have also been a great teacher of an invaluable lesson: if what I offer is not received as an opportunity but as a threat, the common reaction is skepticism and defiance.
+It has been rewarding to witness how widely the work has been picked up, which both engendered criticism and led to many recognitions, including the latest one from the Nobel family.
+While I am grateful for the sweet accolades, the criticisms have also been a great teacher of an invaluable lesson: if what I offer is not received as an opportunity but as a threat, the common reaction is skepticism and defiance.
 Hence, I am opening a new chapter…

 Image by Ingi Haraldss